FaroukOyekunle/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * Returns 1 if c is uppercase
 * Returns 0 otherwise

-2. Write a function that checks for a digit (0 through 9).
+2. 1-isdigit.c Task:  Write a function that checks for a digit (0 through 9).

 * Prototype: int _isdigit(int c);
 * Returns 1 if c is a digit
 * Returns 0 otherwise.

-3. Write a function that multiplies two integers.
+3. 2-mul.c Task: Write a function that multiplies two integers.

 * Prototype: int mul(int a, int b);

-4. Write a function that prints the numbers, from 0 to 9, followed by a new line.
+4. 3-print_numbers.c Task: Write a function that prints the numbers, from 0 to 9, followed by a new line.

 * Prototype: void print_numbers(void);
 * You can only use _putchar twice in your code

-5. Write a function that prints the numbers, from 0 to 9, followed by a new line.
+5. 4-print_most_numbers.c Task: Write a function that prints the numbers, from 0 to 9, followed by a new line.

 * Prototype: void print_most_numbers(void);
 * Do not print 2 and 4
 * You can only use _putchar twice in your code

-6.
+6. 5-more_numbers.c Task:  Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.

+* Prototype: void more_numbers(void);
+* You can only use _putchar three times in your code

+7.